rescience-c/articles/README.md

 Request for a new DOI from https://zenodo.org... done!
 Article ID:  xxxxx
 Article DOI: 10.5281/zenodo.xxxxx

-Request for a new article number... done!
-Article No:  x
 ```

 #### Reserve an article number

-To get a new article number, you can run the script
+To get a new article number, you will need to run the script
 [reserve-number.py](reserve-number.py) that will return the next available
 article number by parsing the [volumes.yaml](volumes.yaml) file.
 You will need
 to use the `--update` flag to update this file.